ananas-analytics/ananas-examples/README.md

 Customer analysis from PostgreSQL database

+### Excel

+Compares 2013 & 2014 Q4 monthly profit from an excel file.

-More examples coming soon ...
+> More examples coming soon ...